Jill Messick

-She was actress Rose McGowan's manager in 1997 when McGowan alleged that she was raped by Harvey Weinstein.
-After the Weinstein allegations became public in late 2017, McGowan was highly critical of Messick; and Weinstein's lawyer released a private email sent by Messick that contradicted McGowan's claims.
+She was actress Rose McGowan's manager in 1997 when McGowan alleged that she was raped by producer Harvey Weinstein.
+After the Weinstein allegations became public in late 2017, McGowan was highly critical of Messick, and Weinstein's lawyer released a private email sent by Messick that contradicted McGowan's claims.
 The publicity surrounding the scandal led to online cyberbullying directed at her.
 Messick died by suicide in February 2018.
-In a public statement, Messick's family said that she supported the Me Too movement and called her loss collateral damage of a "feeding frenzy", blaming Weinstein, McGowan, the media, and the public for her death.
+In a public statement, Messick's family said that she supported the MeToo movement and called her loss collateral damage of a "feeding frenzy", blaming Weinstein, McGowan, the media, and the public for her death.